ajayclinbio/RegVariant-Sentinel-Agent/README.md

 # RegulatoryVariant-Sentinel-AI-Agent

-** AI based research agent whose purpose is to scan biomedical literature to look for reported variants in the regulatory, non‑coding regions of the genome which are pathogenic and causative.**
+AI based research agent whose purpose is to scan biomedical literature to look for reported variants in the regulatory, non‑coding regions of the genome which are pathogenic and causative

 ## Quick start
 ```bash